Ryan Tannehill Player Prop Bets for NFL Week 14 | Tennessee vs. Jacksonville 12/12/2021

 Season Stats

-- He also has 196 rushing yards on 37 carries with five touchdowns, averaging 16.3 yards per game.
+- He has tacked on 196 rushing yards on 37 carries with five touchdowns, averaging 16.3 yards per game.

-- The Titans have run 50.8% passing plays and 49.2% rushing plays this season.
-They rank 12th in the NFL in scoring.
+- The Titans, who rank 12th in the NFL in points scored, have attempted a pass 50.8% of the time while opting for the ground attack 49.2% of the time.

-- Tannehill has attempted 56 of his 389 passes in the red zone, accounting for 48.3% of his team's red zone plays.
+- Tannehill accounts for 48.3% of his team's red zone plays, with 56 of his 389 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Tannehill's matchup with the Jaguars.